 The registered office of the Bank is located at the Eastern Caribbean Central Bank's (ECCB) Agency Office, Monckton Street, St. George's, Grenada.
+The principal place of business of the Bank is at Bird Rock, Basseterre, Saint Chirstopher (St Kitts) and Nevis.

-2 Basis of preparation and compliance with the International Financial Reporting Standards (IFRS)
+2 Basis of preparation and compliance with the IFRS Accounting Standards

-The financial statements of the Bank have been prepared in accordance with IFRS and International Financial Reporting Interpretations Committee (IFRIC) interpretations as issued by the International Accounting Standards Board (IASB).
+The financial statements of the Bank have been prepared in accordance with IFRS Accounting Standards and International Financial Reporting Interpretations Committee (IFRIC) interpretations as issued by the International Accounting Standards Board (IASB).
 The financial statements have been prepared on the going concern basis, under the historical cost convention, except for certain financial instruments which are measured at fair value.